 Konichiwa!
-You probably already know that Cherry Blossoms are just one of the things that make Japan such a tourist destination – aside from their delicious ramen!
+You probably already know that cherry blossoms are just one of the things that make Japan such a tourist destination – aside from their delicious ramen!
 From being decorated onto clothing and added as a motif in cuisines and sweet drinks, these flowers hold a very rich history.

-Aside from its history, Cherry Blossoms also include a very deep message and symbolic meaning.
-The only sad thing about this flower is that it is illegal to pick the flowers in Japan!
+Blossoming cherry trees have ornamental and folkloric medicinal uses.
+The only sad thing about this flower is that it is illegal to pick flowers or even gather fallen cherry blossom in Japan!

-History of Cherry Blossom Flowers
+History of the Cherry Blossom Tree

-These flowers belong to the genus Prunus of the Rose or Rosaceae family.
+These flowers belong to the genus Prunus of the Rose family or Rosaceae family.
 There are around 400 species from this genus including fruit-bearing plum, peach, apricot, and almond trees!
 The Latin genus comes from the Greek word Proumnē meaning plum tree referring to how the fruits resemble a plum.

 So what does sakura mean and symbolize?

-Cherry Blossom Symbolism
+The Japan Cherry Blossom Symbolism

 Meaning of Cherry Blossom Flowers